Keep reading to learn what causes bleach damaged hair, whether you can repair damaged hair, and the best hair treatment for damaged hair.

 You know how UV rays can damage your skin?
 Well, they can also damage your hair, particularly if you already have bleach damaged hair or heat damaged hair.

-Make it a habit to apply Hair Defence & Hydration Mist to your strands before spending long amounts of time in the sun.
+Make it a habit to apply Hair Defense & Hydration Mist to your strands before spending long amounts of time in the sun.
 This nourishing leave-in mist is formulated with organic aloe vera, açai berry fruit extract and Phytessence™ french oak extract which is proven to naturally protect against UV damage.

 6. Ditch Heat Tools